obazoud/glacier-archive/README.md

 -s <text> a short description of your archival set
 -t <comma list> tags used to find your data later
 -x <integer> # of days a file's atime is older than now() to include it in the archive.
 If selected, archive will only include detected files.
 -z <integer> # of days a file's atime is newer to include it in the archive.
-If selected, archive will only include detected files. filepath
+If selected, archive will only include detected files.
+-n dry run
+filepath

 example: